Adult education is a very good way to help sustain and improve society; it is relatively low cost and can easily be justified by it’s many benefits.

 First, why does everything have to have an economic benefit, what about social and environmental benefits?
 The reason we pay taxes for a variety of infrastructure, services and amenities is that they would otherwise not be available in a purely commercial system.

 Second, many adult education classes teach skills that support self-sufficiency.
 Courses that teach cooking, clothes-making, DIY, gardening, exercise, yoga, natural health care, and meditation all help improve the well-being of people.
 Being self-sufficient does not show up in measures of GDP though, so it is not valued by policy-makers.

 Third, it can be argued that all education has an economic benefit either directly and/or indirectly.
 Adult education courses offer benefits far beyond short-term returns on investment.
-A quick look at any adult education programme will see that they offer courses that increase people’s competence, confidence, self-sufficiency and general well-being.
+A quick look at any adult education programme will show courses that increase people’s competence, confidence, self-sufficiency and general well-being.
 In purely economic terms this means that people are more productive because they are healthier, motivated and more competent.